Halphen's transform and middle convolution

 \section{Monodromy}

 Here we determine the monodromy group generators of the Heun equations in Table 3.1.
-We will state some remarks concerning the change of the monodromy group under the symmetric square and the Euler-integral with $\mu=-\frac{1}{2}$.
-Hence we can determine the monodromy group generators of the corresponding Lam\'e equations.
+We will state some remarks concerning the change of the monodromy group generators under the symmetric square and the Euler-integral with $\mu=-\frac{1}{2}$.
+This allows us to determine the monodromy group generators of the corresponding Lam\'e equations.

-Via the Riemann-Hilbert correspondence a second order Fuchsian differential equation with $4$ singularities is uniquely determined by its monodromy group generators:

-\begin{defn} We call a tuple $\A=(A_1,\ldots,A_4), A_i\in \SL_2(\CC),$ a tuple of monodromy group generators in $\SL_2(\CC)$ if
+\begin{defn} We call a tuple $\A=(A_1,\ldots,A_4), A_i\in \SL_2(\CC),$ a tuple of monodromy group generators in $\SL_2(\CC)^4$ if